jckuri/Predict_Customer_Churn/README.md

 Your code has been rated at 10.00/10 (previous run: 10.00/10, +0.00)
 ```

+I obtained the highest score possible `10.00/10` in both Python scripts!

 ## pydoc

 You can generate the documentation of the code with these 2 commands: